 Introduction to PostgreSQL Encryption

-PostgreSQL provides encryption at different levels and gives flexibility in protecting records and data from different attacks such as database server theft, illegal administrator and insecure network etc. Encryption is required for securing sensitive data such as banking databases and financial databases etc. Basically, encryption means we encoded teat or data from one form to another form with a decryption key.
-The decryption key is also private and large, so only you can understand.
-When we encrypted data, that means we converted plain text to ciphertext, this encryption you can only understand with the help of decryption keys.
-PostgreSQL has an option to provide password storage encryption to secure databases; it also provides encryption for specific columns from tables.
+PostgreSQL provides encryption at different levels and gives flexibility in protecting records and data from different attacks such as database server theft, illegal administrator and insecure network, etc. Encryption is required to secure sensitive data, such as banking and financial databases.
+Encryption means we encode teat or data from one form to another with a decryption key.
+The decryption key is private and large, so only you can understand.
+When we encrypt data, that means we convert a plain text to ciphertext, this encryption you can only understand with the help of decryption keys.
+PostgreSQL has the option to provide password storage encryption to secure databases; it also provides encryption for specific columns from tables.

 Syntax: